projectglow/glow/README.md

 The same APIs allow you to bring your genomic data together with other datasets like electronic health records, real world evidence, and medical images.
 Glow makes it easy to parallelize existing tools and libraries implemented as command line tools or Pandas functions.

-# Easy to get started
-If you’ve used Spark before, you don’t need to learn any new APIs to get started with Glow.
-The toolkit includes the building blocks that you need to perform the most common analyses right away:

-- Datasources for loading VCF and BGEN files into Spark DataFrames
-- Functions for performing quality control and data manipulation
-- Variant normalization and lift over
-- Regression functions
-- Integration with Spark ML libraries for population stratification
-- Utilities for piping DataFrames through command line tools

 [![CircleCI](https://circleci.com/gh/projectglow/glow.svg?style=svg&circle-token=7511f70b2c810a18e88b5c537b0410e82db8617d)](https://circleci.com/gh/projectglow/glow)
 [![Documentation